AUROVA-LAB/applications/app_MTAP/README.md

-# Overview
+# End-To-End Imitation Learning for Socially Aware Navigation using Memory-based Trajectory and Action Planning

-This repository contains resources and instructions for setting up and utilizing CARLA Simulator for pedestrian avoidance with the framework presented in [Memory-based Trajectory and Action Prediction]().
-Currently, the repository has the code for generating the dataset and for evaluating approaches on the pedestrian avoidance problem.
-The code, weigths and instructions of MTAP will be provided after the acceptance of the paper.
+This repository contains resources and instructions for setting up and utilizing CARLA Simulator for pedestrian avoidance with the framework presented in [End-To-End Imitation Learning for Socially Aware Navigation using Memory-based Trajectory and Action Planning](https://aurova-projects.github.io/MTAP/).
+This repository has the code for generating the dataset and for evaluating approaches on the presented socially aware navigation benchmark with CARLA simulator.
+The code and instructions of the presented MTAP approach are in [MTAP_local_planner](https://github.com/AUROVA-LAB/aurova_planning/tree/master/MTAP_local_planner).

 ![MTAP pedestrian avoidance](./media/MTAP_example1_compress.gif)